evalscience/recerts/PRIVY.md

     registerWallet(wallets.find((wallet) => wallet.name === 'Privy' && 'privy:' in wallet.features));
     ```

     **That's it!** You now have a fully functional Solana standard wallet integration in your application.
-You can use these features to connect wallets, sign messages, and handle transactions in a standardized way.
+You can use these features to Logins, sign messages, and handle transactions in a standardized way.
   </Tab>
 </Tabs>